 Financial & Executive Administrator

 Erin and her family are new to Edge Hill this year, however, they are far from new to the Waldorf lifestyle.
 Erin has been educating her girls since birth and for the first time ever their two girls will be attending Edge Hill.
 Erin also spent two years teaching at a Waldorf-inspired school which was the root of her inspiration to educate her children at home.
 She has spent the past 11 years being a full-time mother, caring for her home, running a Waldorf-inspired daycare, being active in her local community and advocating safe, effective and affordable drugs for rare diseases.
 Erin is excited to join the community while their children start their academic future at Edge Hill.

 Communication & Enrolment Administrator

-I have been a parent at Edge Hill Country School for many years, with my oldest son having graduated from Edge Hill already and his 3 younger siblings still attending.
-I have been on the Board of Directors for several years in the past, have held both the water contract and the cleaning contract in the past, and have enjoyed being a part of this community immensely.
+Karen has been a parent at Edge Hill Country School for many, many years, with her two oldest children having graduated from Edge Hill and her two younger children still attending.
+She has served on the Board of Directors for several years in the past, has held both the water contract and the cleaning contract, has volunteered as much as possible over the many years, and enjoys being a part of this community immensely.